-Our location in east London means you’ll serve a population of great diversity and encounter a wide range of disease, including some of the more unusual oral cancers.
+Our location in east London means you’ll serve a population of great diversity and encounter a wide range of diseases.
 You’ll be exposed to patients early on, and as you progress in your studies you’ll work in our outreach clinics in Canary Wharf and Stratford.

 We encourage you to take a holistic approach to dentistry by studying the human sciences along with your core dentistry modules – including sociology and psychology – to examine patients’ attitude to oral healthcare and the dental profession.

 This is a relatively new programme within Queen Mary University of London's Faculty of Medicine and Dentistry.